Matthaios9/TheShop/README.md

-This is a custom eCommerce platform with React, Redux, Node, Express & MongoDB An actual real-world project built in a linear and progressive manner Full featured shopping cart with PayPal & credit/debit payments Admin area to manage customers, products & orders Product search, carousel and pagination functionality Product rating & review system
+This is a custom eCommerce platform with React, Redux, Node, Express & MongoDB and an actual real-world project built in a linear and progressive manner.
+Implemented full featured shopping cart with PayPal & credit/debit payments and an admin area to manage customers, products & orders.
+Some funtionalities of this application are: product search, carousel, product rating, review system and pagination.